jleonard2099/LHG_CollegeBB/README.md

 All code features have been thoroughly tested with known bugs documented (including those from the original game - that I am aware of) and being worked on.

 Code has been documented everywhere possible and cleaned up - including   global file and team selection routine.
 Game code is consistent in flow and naming across eacch sport.
 Improvements in logic and variable names have been made to code and error messages and handling are now more consistent.

+A few accuracy improvements have been made and support files have been created.
+Some user interface improvements are under way.

 ## Road Map ##
 ### Phase 1 ###